DanceHouse – Kidd Pivot: Revisor

 Canadian heavyweights Crystal Pite and Jonathon Young use farce to explore hyper-relevant themes of politics and moral bankruptcy

-Vancouver, BC – DanceHouse is thrilled to present the world premiere of Kidd Pivot’s Revisor, February 20-23, 2019 at 8pm at the Vancouver Playhouse.
+Vancouver, BC – DanceHouse is thrilled to present the world premiere of Kidd Pivot’s Revisor, February 20–23, 2019 at 8pm at the Vancouver Playhouse (now sold out).
 In their third collaboration, Kidd Pivot Artistic Director Crystal Pite and Electric Company Theatre Co-Founder Jonathon Young join forces to create a wildly innovative dance/theatre hybrid, mixing classic farce and the forces of radical change to craft a fizzing concoction that confounds expectations and inverts the official order.
 The bold physicality of Pite’s choreography for eight dancers embodies the eviscerating wit of Young’s script, recorded by some of Canada’s finest actors.

 “Following the overwhelming international success of 2015’s Betroffenheit, including 2017’s Olivier Award for Best New Dance Production, we are delighted that Pite and Young are collaborating once again.
 Not only that, we have the great fortune to present Kidd Pivot’s first Vancouver world premiere since 2006’s Lost Action,” says Jim Smith, Artistic and Executive Director of DanceHouse.
 “This creative duo are each masters of their craft: Pite with the language of the body and Young with the spoken word, making their creative partnership incredibly potent.
 In Revisor, the co-creators use larger-than-life characters, subversive satirical tropes, and absurdist humour to tease out perceptive truths about politics, corruption, and our shared human foibles.”